Beanzilla/BattleCityMT/README.md

-# powerThePlanetMT
+# BattleshipMT

-A power is money tycoon for Minetest.
+The good old traditional board game of Battleship, but with Minetest.